devopyio/resource-requests-admission-controller/README.md

 You can specify a `config.yaml` with max CPU, Memory or PVC limit and all resources exceeding the limit will be rejected.

 Note that once you use it with Deployments, users must specify resource requests to `0` and resource limits to value up to `maxCPULimit` or `maxMemLimit`.
+Otherwise you will get a validation error.

+Also this allows a custom config per namespace.

 Here is an example config:
 ```